modernweb-dev/web/docs/docs/test-runner/browser-launchers/browserstack.md

 npm i --save-dev @web/test-runner-browserstack
 ```

-Add the browser launcher to your `web-test-runner.confg.mjs`:
+Add the browser launcher to your `web-test-runner.config.mjs`:

 ```js
 import { browserstackLauncher } from '@web/test-runner-browserstack';